 In this tutorial, we are covering both PowerShell basics and batch basics.
 First let’s deal with PowerShell scripting.
-To write scripts in Windows 7, follow the steps provided in this tutorial.

 1. Step First let’s open Windows PowerShell Integrated Scripting Environment (ISE), where you can write scripts.
 Alternatively, you can simply write in notepad and save as .ps1 extension.
 Click on the Start and type powershell in the ‘Search programs and files text box’.
 Then click Windows PowerShell ISE.